 8 Vendor Selection Criteria for Choosing a VMI Provider

 Every business owner knows that choosing the right vendor requires getting honest answers to your buying questions.
-But in order to get these answers, you must first know what questions to ask.
-Something I'm often asked when I'm meeting with potential Vendor Managed Inventory (VMI) customers—particularly those who aren't already doing VMI today—is, "What should I consider when evaluating VMI solutions?"
+But in order to get these answers, you must first know what questions to ask, and the vendor selection criteria to keep in mind.
+Something I’m often asked when I’m meeting with potential Vendor Managed Inventory (VMI) customers—particularly those who aren’t already doing VMI today—is, “What should I consider when evaluating VMI solutions?”

 It’s a great question.
 If you’ve never shopped for a VMI platform before, or if you have limited experience working with different VMI platforms, you simply don’t know what you don’t know.
 Luckily for you, we’ve got over 25 years of experience in providing VMI to our customers, and we’ve learned a thing or two.
 So, to help you find the perfect provider, here are eight vendor selection criteria to consider.

-What to look for in a Collaborative Replenishment VMI Vendor
+What to Look for in a VMI Provider: 8 Vendor Selection Criteria

 Looking at solutions you can’t afford is a waste of your time.
 But, selecting a software solution based on price alone is a surefire career-limiting decision.
 The key is to compare solutions considering the total cost of ownership.
 Some providers charge extra for start-up implementation and training, while others do not.
 Some providers charge extra for ongoing VMI customer support, while others do not.
 Some providers offer relatively fixed, predictable pricing, while others offer variable pricing that can fluctuate dramatically from month-to-month.